spiral/docs/core/container.md

 ```php
 $this->core->bind('Models\MyService', 'Models\NewService');
 ```
-In this case every class injection will be resolved as `Models\NewService`.
+In this case every injection will be resolved as `Models\NewService`.
 Following can also be used to bind implementations to interfaces:
 ```php
 $this->core->bing('ServiceInterface', 'Models\MyService');